This is our Corporation Tax guide, which covers the basics on Corporation Tax (CT).

 A company can pay CT in several ways, but paying via cheque through the post is no longer available.
 Most contractors now pay their CT by internet banking.

 Company accounting tax periods can only cover a maximum of twelve months in length.
 When your company is set up it could have a period longer than twelve months.
 If you extend your company year-end at some future point, the period could also be longer than twelve months.
-In this case, the company would need to file two Corporation Tax Returns.
+In this case, the company would need to file two CT600 forms.
 The first return would be for the first twelve months of your accounting period, and the second return would be for the remaining days up to the business year-end.

 - The twelve months to 25 June 2023